gctools-outilsgc/aurora-website/src/docs/en/overview/introduction.md

 ## How to contribute

-You can help us with the ongoing development of Aurora design system by contributing to our GitHub repository!
+You can help us with the ongoing development of Aurora design system by contributing to our [GitHub repository!](https://github.com/gctools-outilsgc/design-system)

 You can post comments with design or content suggestions via GitHub Issues.

 Feel free to propose changes by creating Pull Requests.
 If you don't have write access, editing a file will create a Fork of this project for you to save your proposed changes to.
 Submitting a change to a file will write it to a new Branch in your Fork, so you can send a Pull Request.
+Members from our team will review the Pull Request and collaborate with you to include your contributions to Aurora.

 If this is your first time contributing on GitHub, don't worry!
 You can learn how to use GitHub with their [help documentation](https://help.github.com/).